Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The 15th arrondissement of Paris, like so many others in the capital, could not fail to install its own Christmas market.
 This is the area where the famous Montparnasse tower is located and the best way to get there is by metro.
 Here I leave you a small guide to the Paris metro to know how to use this transport if you have doubts.

-This Christmas market gathers stalls set up by local artisans and traders to display their products.
+In this Christmas market stalls set up by local artisans and traders to display their products.
 You will find everything from fashion items to food.
 It is one of the best if you are looking for a gift for your homecoming.

-In total, between 20 and 30 booths are usually set up, but the most striking feature of the market are the animations that take place every day.
+In total, between 20 and 30 booths are usually installed, but the most striking of the market are the animations that take place every day.
 Many, such as the distribution of chocolates for children or a ride on Santa's sleigh, are designed for the little ones, but others, such as Christmas carols, can be enjoyed by the whole family.

 Finally, and as a reminder of the true spirit of Christmas, one of the booths is run by various charities that sell sweets and dedicate the proceeds to the causes they defend.